Rebecca Marino

 Rebecca Catherine Marino (born December 16, 1990) is a Canadian professional tennis player.
-On 11 July 2011, she reached her highest WTA singles ranking of 38.
+On 11 July 2011, she reached her best WTA singles ranking of No. 38.
 Marino was awarded Female Player of the Year by Tennis Canada two times, in 2010 and 2011.

-She decided in late February 2013 to take an indefinite break from tennis.
-During her break, she studied English literature at the University of British Columbia and was part of the rowing team.
+She decided in late February 2013 to take an indefinite break from tennis and studied English literature at the University of British Columbia where she was also part of the rowing team.
 She was also a certified Club Pro 1 coach at the UBC Tennis Centre.
 In October 2017, Marino announced her intention to return to the pro circuit but her comeback was delayed due to ITF administrative regulations.
-She was eligible to return at the end of January 2018 and won the title in her first tournament back, a $15k in Antalya.
+She was eligible to return at the end of January 2018 and won the title in her first tournament back, a $15k in Antalya, Turkey.

 Early life

 Rebecca Marino was born in Toronto to Joe Marino, owner of the construction firm Marino General Contracting, and Catherine Hungerford.
 The family moved to Vancouver before she turned two.
 Her father was of Italian descent.
 Marino's uncle, George Hungerford, won gold for Canada at the 1964 Summer Olympics in rowing.
 She has a younger brother named Steven, who also competed in rowing at the University of California, Berkeley.
 At five, Marino's mother signed her up for badminton.
 Before long, a tennis coach convinced her to switch racquets and she started playing tennis at age 10.
-At only 14, she won Vancouver’s premier amateur tennis tournament, the Stanley Park Open, becoming the tournament’s youngest champion in 75 years.
+At only 14, she won Vancouver's premier amateur tennis tournament, the Stanley Park Open, becoming the tournament's youngest champion in 75 years.
 From August 2008 to April 2009, she trained in Davos, Switzerland with German coach Nina Nittinger.
 Later in 2009, she moved to Montreal to train at the National Training Centre.

-Tennis career
+Career

 2005–09: Early years

-Marino played the first professional event of her career at the $25k in Vancouver in August 2005, losing in qualifying.
+Marino played the first professional event of her career at the 25k Vancouver Open in August 2005, losing in qualifying.
 In August 2006, she lost in the qualifying first round of the Rogers Cup as a wildcard.
-Marino won in August 2008 her first singles title at the $10k in Trecastagni and two in doubles, respectively, in Evansville, Indiana in July and in Southlake, Texas in October of the same year.
+Marino won in August 2008 her first singles title at Trecastagni and two in doubles, respectively, in Evansville, Indiana in July and in Southlake, Texas in October of the same year.
 In November 2008, she won her first WTA Tour main-draw match at the Challenge Bell as a qualifier, defeating Jill Craybas in the first round.
 She was defeated by Galina Voskoboeva in the second round.
 In September 2009 at the Challenge Bell, Marino reached the second round for the second straight year with a win over Lauren Albanese, but lost her next match to Julia Görges.